-Squabbles erupt as G7 leaders arrive for summit in France
+Squabbles erupt as G7 leaders open summit in French resort

 Two U.S. officials said the Trump delegation was also irked that Macron had skewed the focus of the G7 meeting to “niche issues” at the expense of the global economy, which many leaders worry is slowing sharply and at risk of slipping into recession.

-French riot police briefly used water cannons and tear gas on Saturday to disperse anti-capitalism protesters in Bayonne, near Biarritz.

-A police helicopter circled overhead as dozens of protesters, some wearing face masks, taunted lines of police.
+French riot police used water cannons and tear gas on Saturday to disperse anti-capitalism protesters in Bayonne, near Biarritz.
+A police helicopter circled as protesters taunted lines of police.

+The leaders themselves were gathering behind tight security in a waterfront conference venue, the surrounding streets barricaded by police.

+Macron opened the summit with a dinner at the base of a clifftop lighthouse overlooking Biarritz, at which a menu of piperade, a Basque vegetable specialty, tuna and French cheeses awaited the leaders.

 Adding to the unpredictable dynamic between the G7 leaders are the new realities facing Brexit-bound Britain: dwindling influence in Europe and growing dependency on the United States.